mccdaq/mcculw/README.rst

 About
 =====

 The **mcculw** package contains an API (Application Programming Interface) for interacting with the I/O Library for Measurement Computing Data Acquisition products, Universal Library.
 This package was created and is supported by MCC.
 The package is implemented in Python as a wrapper around the Universal Library C API using the ctypes_ Python Library.

+    Note: The **mcculw** examples included in version 1.0.0 and later are not backward compatible with pre-release versions of the **mcculw** Python package.
+See the `Examples`_ section for more details.

 **mcculw** is supported for Universal Library 6.55 and later.
 Some functions in the **mcculw** package may be unavailable with earlier versions of Universal Library.
 Visit http://www.mccdaq.com/Software-Downloads.aspx to upgrade your version of UL.

 **mcculw** supports only the Windows operating system.